Gain publishing experience as a first year student through “Bridge” and “The Witmarsum.”

 The Bluffton University Literary Journal

-Spring 2021 online issue of Bridge: The Bluffton University Literary Journal features works by young artists and authors from across the globe.
+Fall 2021 online issue of Bridge: The Bluffton University Literary Journal features works by young artists and authors from across the globe, including Morgan MacVaugh of Lancaster, Pa., who submitted the feature story “I Feel Funny.”

 The beginnings of Bridge